hipa-org/HIPA-CLI/README.md

 # High Intensity Peak Analysis

-#### Beta
+#### Beta V 0.2
 [![Build Status](https://travis-ci.org/Exitare/High-Intensity-Peak-Analysis.svg?branch=master)](https://travis-ci.org/AvariusProject/AvariusCore)

-Calculate high intensity Peaks from a given file.
+Calculate high intensity Peaks from a given file and creates
+different output files.
 Tested with files provided by Fiji.
-Sampledata is provided in sampleData Folder.
+Sample Data is provided in sampleData Folder.
 Your data might work if the txt is the structure as the files in sampleData.
 Important: Each entry is divided by a Tabstop (\t)
 If the Tabstop is missing, the program will fail!